 For each stock, an investable weight factor ("IWF") is calculated by dividing the available float shares by the total shares outstanding.
 Available float shares are defined as the total shares outstanding less shares held by control holders.
 This calculation is subject to a 5% minimum threshold for control blocks.
-For example, if a company's officers and directors hold 3% of the company's shares, and no other control group holds 5% of the company's shares, SPDJI would assign that company an IWF of 1.00, as no control group meets the 5% threshold.
-However, if a company's officers and directors hold 3% of the company's shares and another control group holds 20% of the company's shares, SPDJI would assign an IWF of 0.77, reflecting the fact that 23% of the company's outstanding shares are considered to be held for control.
-As of July 31, 2017, companies with multiple class lines are no longer eligible for inclusion in the SPX.
+For example, if a company's officers and directors hold 3% of the company's shares, SPDJI would assign that company an IWF of 1.00, as no control group meets the 5% threshold.
+However, if a company's officers and directors hold 3% of the company's shares and another control group holds 20% of the company's shares SPDJI would assign an IWF of 0.77, reflecting the fact that 23% of the company's outstanding shares are considered to be held for control.
+As of July 31, 2017, companies with multiple share class lines are no longer eligible for inclusion in the SPX.
 Constituents of the SPX prior to July 31, 2017 with multiple share class lines will be grandfathered in and continue to be included in the SPX.
-If a constituent company of the SPX reorganizes into a multiple share class line structure, that company will remain in the SPX at the discretion of the S&P Index Committee in order to minimize turnover.
+If a constituent company of the SPX reorganizes into a multiple share class lines structure, that company will remain in the SPX at the discretion of the S8P Index Committee in order to minimize turnover.